DERIYS/cache-simulation/README.md

 ## Overview

-This project was developed as the final assignment for TUM's **Fundamentals of Computer Architecture** course.
+This project was developed as the final assignment for TUM's **Grundlagenpraktikum: Rechnerarchitektur (IN0005)** course.
 It implements a **multi-level cache simulator** in **SystemC**, capable of simulating different cache configurations, mapping strategies, and performance metrics.
 The simulator processes memory access requests from CSV files, handles cache hits and misses, and retrieves data from a simulated main memory when necessary.